 Throw out the trash pile.
 Put the "move" pile in a tote by the door to redistribute.
 Put the keep pile back with drawer dividers.
 Done.

-Buy if needed: Bamboo drawer dividers (~$15 for two drawers).
+Buy if needed: adjustable drawer dividers (~$15 for two drawers).
 Simple, no-slip, and they fit most kitchen drawers.

 Day 2: Fridge and pantry (2 hours)

-Buy if needed: Clear airtight pantry containers for flour, sugar, rice, pasta (~$30 to $60).
+Buy if needed: airtight containers for flour, sugar, rice, pasta (~$30 to $60).
 Do not buy more than you will immediately fill.

 Day 3: Master closet (3 to 5 hours)